reboot0-de/se-tools/README.md

 ## Support
 If you want to report a bug or have technical questions regarding this library, you can create an Issue on [GitHub](https://github.com/reboot0-de/se-tools).

-For more general StreamElements development questions, you can join our [StreamElements Developers](https://strms.net/se_developers) server.
+For more general StreamElements development questions, you can join our [SE Developers](https://strms.net/se_developers) server.

-For non-development support questions, you can use the official [StreamElements Discord](https://discord.com/invite/se) server.
+For non-development support questions you can use the official [StreamElements Discord](https://discord.com/invite/se) server.

-However, we won't offer support via personal messages.
+However, none of these will offer support via personal messages.

 ## Building
 In most cases, you just want to include the already compiled file without needing to build anything.